EhabY/MazeGame/README.md

 If there is a tie then `PlayerController breakTie(PlayerController, PlayerController)` method in `TieBreaker` interface can be used to implement whatever tie breaking mini-game (Rock-paper-scissors was used here).
 Both of these interfaces can be used to implement custom logic, without changing anything, whether for calculating the score used to determine the winner or the tiebreaker in case of equal scores.

-After a user sends a request to the server (using the WebSocket connection), it is forwarded to MessageHandler.
+After a user sends a request to the server (using the WebSocket connection), it is caught by the `MatchController` with it's respective mapping.

 There are 4 types of messages supported so far:
 * Join message: registers the user in a match
 * Ready message: marks the player as ready to play.